Digital Risk Twin

 Benefits of Using a Digital Risk Twin

-• Enhanced Design Optimization-A DRT optimizes the design process by automating RAMS analyses and providing actionable insights that improve system reliability and safety.
+• Enhanced Design Optimisation — automates RAMS analyses and provides actionable insight to improve reliability and safety.

-• Faster Future Developments-The reuse of data and models accelerates future design processes, enabling quicker adaptation and iteration.
+• Faster Future Developments — enables reuse of data and models across future programs.

 Fault Tree Analysis